-No. The delivery of your electricity is always the responsibility of the utility.
-As a result of energy deregulation in 1999 in New York, utilities are only able to collect revenue from delivering the power to your meter, not from the actual supply.
+No, the delivery of your electricity is always the responsibility of the utility.
+As a result of energy deregulation in New York in 1999, utilities are only able to collect revenue from delivering the power to your meter, not from the actual supply.

 I am currently receiving offers from ESCOs promising lower electricity rates, or, I am already in contract with an ESCO.
 What should I do?

 Accounts receiving supply from an ESCO are initially excluded from the program.
 Those account holders will not receive an opt-out notice.
 However, consumers who are currently in contract with an ESCO and want to terminate their contract early, or for those considering switching to an ESCO before a Community Choice Aggregation program is available, should review, at a minimum, the following language in the ESCO offer/contract:

 - Contract length – many ESCOs require a minimum one year contract, while only offering a fixed price for the first six months.
 It is important to determine what happens to the offer rate at the end of the first six months.
 Some ESCOs do not define this in their offers.